-But, if you’re like my brother who is more into seeing historic buildings than trees then by all means don’t bother checking this out.
+But, if you’re like my brother who is more into seeing historic buildings than trees then, by all means, don’t bother checking this out.

-This is one of the oldest Catholic churches found in America that was built by the Spanish government.
+The Cathedral Basilica of St. Augustine is one of the oldest Catholic churches found in America that was built by the Spanish government.

 Its uniquely stained glass windows and beautiful architecture style offers us a glimpse of how the Spanish architecture existed once.